 I am debating using the Command pattern as my primary strategy for implementing my J2EE enterprise app business logic and would like some advice.

-The general idea is to have only a few types of abstract commands (such as a NonTransactionalCommand, a TransactionalCommand -- I might have a slightly finer granularity than this, I don't know) and implement each use case as a command instance.
+Here's my idea: I would like to have only a few types of abstract commands (such as a NonTransactionalCommand, a TransactionalCommand) and implement each use case in my app as an instance of one of these abstract commands.
 For example, I might have a command called GetProductListCommand which is a NonTransactionalCommand and returns the list of products available (i.e., has a getProducts() method) when execute()'d.

-The result of my design will be a very small set of stateless session beans with an execute() interface.
+My design also includes stateless session beans with an execute() interface (i.e,. they act as the CommandProcessor).
 No entity beans (will use Hibernate) and may very well eventually implement a Message bean interface with a similar executeAsynchronously() type method, if eventually necessary.

-I guess the popular alternative (or, more correctly, the norm) is to implement session facades for this.
+I guess the popular alternative (or, more correctly, the norm) is to implement session facades for handling most enterprise business logic.

 However, I am attracted to the Command pattern because of its simplicity, it's rapid application development angle, its disconnected-ness from EJB (e.g., a modification to a command does not mean touching any EJB at all, just the command class), and the ability for implementing cross-cutting features (such as transactions or security, although I also plan to use an AOP solution at the POJO level).
 At the same time, it works as a delegate of an EJB, so it's accessible for all kinds of network clients.